Jubatian/rrpge-spec/specs/userlib/dlist.rst

 line's source position adjusted accordingly.
 The display list column is not affected if the source falls entirely off-display.

+The source added may be in either mode (Positioned, Shift or Tiled).

 PRAM pointers 2 and 3 are used and not preserved.